Six Predictions for Higher Ed Marketing in 2026: What’s Next, and What We’re Doing About it

 5. The Rise of the Marketing Generalist

-From AMA research and industry benchmarks, higher ed CMOs are facing tighter teams and steeper expectations.
-The result is the rise of the multimodal generalist, marketers fluent in creative, analytics, and automation alike.
+As we know from the American Marketing Association’s research and industry benchmarks, higher ed CMOs are facing tighter teams and steeper expectations.
+The result is the rise of the multimodal generalist: a marketer who is fluent in creative, analytics, and automation alike.

 By 2026, successful institutions will invest in cross-training internal teams across strategy, research, storytelling, and martech.
 The most adaptive marketers will function less like specialists and more like orchestrators, able to connect dots between message, medium, and measurement.
 As their understanding deepens across disciplines, they will become sharper, more strategic partners to their agencies, capable of pushing for better work, smarter media, and more meaningful outcomes.